Trung28899/NodeJS-ExpressJS/README.txt

        (Getting the root directory of the application):

         a.
 Serving Html page:
-            - 13rd Commit
+            - 11st Commit
             - Adding views file that
             contains all html Files
             - See /routes/shop.js
             for explanation

         b.
 Returning 404 page:
-            - 14th Commit
+            - 12th Commit
             - See app.js

         c.
 Returning Helper Function for Navigation:
             (Getting the root directory of the application)
-            - 16th Commit
+            - 14th Commit
             - Go to helper/path.js to see how to set up
             - Go to routes/shop.js and routes/admin.js to see
             how to import and use it